How Does ReWild Work?

 Urban wildlife

+The overarching goal for ReWild is to provide habitat that allows our native — and sometimes threatened — wildlife species to survive in urban areas.
 We have provided significant resources on our local animals, particularly marsupials and birds.
-Apart from the provision of nesting boxes and refuge homes, there are not a lot of actions directly relating to these animals, but they are the overarching goal for ReWild, to provide habitat that allows our native — and sometimes threatened — species to survive in urban areas.
+Each animal profile links to the resources that will provide habitat values for that species.
+These may include food or shelter-providing flora, water sources, nesting boxes and refuge homes.
 We hope that by exploring these resources, you will gain a greater understanding of what makes our region ecologically significant, while providing you the information you need to help make a difference.